 Abstinence

 Catholics over 14 years of age are bound to the obligations of abstinence.
-Abstinence (no meat) is to be observed on Ash Wednesday, Fridays of Lent and Good Friday.
+Abstinence (no meat) is to be observed on Ash Wednesday, Good Friday and all Fridays of Lent.

 Fasting

-Catholics over the age of 18 and up to the beginning of their 60th year are bound to the obligation of fasting.
-Ash Wednesday, Good Friday and all Fridays of Lent, are defined as the days of fasting.
+Catholics who are 18 - 59 years of age are bound to the obligation of fasting.
+Ash Wednesday and all Fridays of Lent are defined as the days of fasting.
 On these days, only 1 full meatless meal is allowed.
 Two other meatless meals, sufficient to maintain strength, may be taken according to each one’s needs, but together they should not equal another full meal.
 Eating between meals is not permitted; but liquids, including milk and fruit juices, are allowed.

 The Sacred Paschal Fast